10 Best Herbal Tinctures For Pink Eye

 euphrasia officinalis tincture

-Euphrasia officinalis, commonly known as eyebright, has been traditionally used in herbal medicine for its potential soothing properties on the eyes.
+Euphrasia officinalis, commonly known as eyebright, has been traditionally used in herbal medicine for its potential benefits in eye health.

 5. Urtica dioica